mleneveut/MondayTechPoint/README.md

 ## Structure
 - client : nothing to change, this is where the master project will be copied, and modified, at deployment
-- master : presentation, this is where create you presentation
+- master : this is where you create your presentation

 ## Installation